-Our Just A Thought for today is a lovely family activity to prepare for Easter.
+Our Just A Thought for today is a piece on gratitude.

 Friday June 8th - Messy Church - Come and join us at 6 pm as we share a meal, have some fun, and get a little messy as a family as we explore our faith together.

 Sunday June 10th - Appreciation Sunday - Celebrate all our students in this special service, and then join us for a BBQ lunch and games afterwards.